mekatrol/home-net/servers/email-mta-cloud-server/configuration.md

 ## Set host name to fqdns

-Update the following files to FQDN hostname and then reboot
+Update the following files to FQDN hostname and then reboot (change <fqdn> to your mail server fully qualified domain name)

+* `sudo hostnamectl set-hostname <fqdn>`
 * `nano /etc/hostname`
 * `nano /etc/hosts`

+On some VPS hosting (such as Hostnger) they change /etc/hosts at boot to insert the FQDN they assign.
+We can force them to stop doing that (as a reverse IP lookup may server that name) by locking hosts file:

+* `sudo chattr +i /etc/hosts`

+This can later be undone for edit by:

+* `sudo chattr -i /etc/hosts`

 Reboot server